-The non-domicile regime is a British tax status that dates back over 200 years to colonial times, with the current domicile jurisdiction being part of the UK tax system since 1914.
-Numerous changes and restrictions have been applied over the years, but non-dom status has remained an important feature of the UK’s international tax system.
+The non-domicile regime was a British tax status that dated back over 200 years to colonial times, the domicile jurisdiction was a part of the UK tax system since 1914.
+Numerous changes and restrictions have been applied over the years, but non-dom status remained an important feature of the UK’s international tax system.

-The ‘non-domicile’ regime is an important concept in the UK taxation system, impacting how individuals are subject to various forms of taxation from overseas earnings such as income tax, capital gains tax (CGT) and Inheritance tax (IHT).
-An individual with non-dom status can choose to only pay UK tax on money earned within the UK; money earned abroad is thus not subject to UK taxation.
+The ‘non-domicile’ regime was an important concept in the UK taxation system, impacting how individuals were subject to various forms of taxation from overseas earnings such as income tax, capital gains tax (CGT) and Inheritance tax (IHT).
+An individual with non-dom status was able to choose to only pay UK tax on money earned within the UK; money earned abroad was not subject to UK taxation.

-This article explores non-domicile status and outlines the tax reliefs available for non-doms residing in the UK, including the remittance basis of taxation and Overseas Workday Relief.
+This article explores non-domicile status and outlines the tax reliefs under the old remittance-based system that were, until recently, available for non-doms residing in the UK, including the remittance basis of taxation and Overseas Workday Relief.

 Table of Contents